-Monitoring your weight is important because your weight is one way to tell if your heart function is worsening and/or your medications are working to reduce excess body fluid.
+Monitoring your weight is important because your weight is one way to tell if your heart failure is getting worse, and/or if your medications are working to reduce excess body fluid.
 Fluid retention can be a sign of worsening heart failure or a sign that your medications need to be adjusted.

 When you weigh yourself:

-- Weigh yourself at the same time each day (for example, when you get up in the morning).
+3. Weigh yourself at the same time each day (for example, when you get up on the morning).

 1 ounce = 30 cc